flowdev/spaghetti-cutter/README.md

 These cases needn't be used and can be overwritten with explicit configuration.

-## Usage

-You can simply call it with `go run github.com/flowdev/spaghetti-cutter` from anywhere inside your project.
-This will give you an error messages and an exit code bigger than zero because you didn't configure the `spaghetti-cutter` yet.
-This is the way is is preventing spaghetti code.
-So it really is more a spaghetti preventer than a spaghetti cutter but that wouldn't give a nice title nor a nice image.

-### Configuration
+## Configuration

-It is mandatory to use a JSON configuration file `.spaghetti-cutter.json` in the root directory of your project.
+It is mandatory to use a JSON configuration file `.spaghetti-cutter.hjson` in the root directory of your project.
 This serves multiple purposes:
 - It helps the `spaghetti-cutter` to find the root directory of your project.